cozodb/cozo-lib-java/README.md

 Java bindings for [CozoDB](https://www.cozodb.org).

 This document describes how to set up Cozo for use in Java.
-To learn how to use CozoDB (CozoScript), follow the [tutorial](https://docs.cozodb.org/en/latest/tutorial.html).
-You can run all the queries described in the tutorial with an in-browser DB [here](https://www.cozodb.org/wasm-demo/).
+To learn how to use CozoDB (CozoScript), read the [docs](https://docs.cozodb.org/en/latest/index.html).

 If you are using Clojure, you should use [this](https://github.com/cozodb/cozo-clj), which provides a nicer wrapper in Clojure.

-If you are on Android, [this](https://github.com/cozodb/cozo-android) is what you want.
+If you are on Android, [this](https://github.com/cozodb/cozo-lib-android) is what you want.

 ## Install